 Backup4all makes the backup to DVD process be easy to perform, through its new backup wizard:

-- In the first step, name your backup job and also select where will the backup be saved.
+- In the first step, select where will the backup be saved.
 Click on Local and select the DVD disc you will store the backup files onto from the combo-box.

-- Select what files and folders you want to backup by using the Add files/folders buttons (or drag and drop the files from Windows Explorer into this window).
+- Select what files and folders you want to backup.
 Click Next.

 - Select the type of backup you want to use.
 If you want to use zip compression select Smart/Full/Differential or Incremental, if you want the files to be backed up to DVD without compression select the Mirror backup type (make sure the Zip the files checkbox is not selected, as that allows you to zip files individually).

-- In the last step you would select if you want to schedule this backup to DVD to be executed automatically at specific time intervals.
+- You can schedule this backup to DVD to be executed automatically at specific time intervals.
 If you schedule this backup, just remember that you will need to have the DVD you want to backup to in the DVD drive, otherwise the backup will not run.

 - Click the Save button and select either Save and run to execute the backup now, or only Save to have it in the backup job lists from where you will run it manually (or if scheduled it will run automatically)